grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 [InlineData(1,0,1)] //NEW!
 ```

 Again, note that the second input value stays the same in both examples and the first one varies.
-The expected result needs to be different as well, obviously.
+The expected result needs to be different as well.

 As for the implementation, we still try to make the Statement true by using as dumb implementation as possible: